Faculty Development Opportunities

 College

-The Office of Faculty Affairs and Development provides individual and group consultation to all faculty and academic staff on preparing for the promotion process in your appointment track.
-We can help you understand the expectations for promotion in your appointment track, brainstorm ways to develop a scholarly agenda around your other duties and collect and curate evidence of sustained excellence and external impact.
-Contact Kelly Hodges, Faculty Affairs and Development Lead at hodgesk@msu.edu to discuss your needs and goals.
+The Office of Faculty Affairs and Development provides individual and group consultation on preparing for the promotion process in your appointment system.
+We can help you understand the expectations for promotion and how to collect and curate evidence.
+Contact Kelly Hodges, Director of Faculty Development and Mentoring Programs at hodgesk@msu.edu.

 The Office of Medical Education Research and Development provides a variety of programs, seminars, resources and tutorials.